sachinsu/sachinsu.github.io/work_journal/life.md

     - What people will bid for bonds depends on how much they could get for the same money by putting it somewhere else.
 That is why bond prices go down when interest rate goes up and vice-versa.
 A Bond with 105 a year from now is not worth buying for 100 today if the current interest rate is 6 percent.
 	- For a period of year, bonds are likely to be much safer than stocks.
 For a period of 20 or 30 years, the risk of inflation threatens the value of bonds or other assets with fixed amounts.Even in the absense of inflation, stock prices can generally be relied on to rise over a period of decades while bond prices and the prices of other fixed assets do not.
 	- "It is wrong for people to be penalized for things that are not their fault" - This implicitly changes subject from risk to morality.
-	- Politics and economics differ radilly in a way they deal with time.
+	- Politics and economics differ readily in a way they deal with time.
 	- In economics, future consequences are anticipated in concept of "present value".
 	- In the context of National Economy, Avoid "Fallacy of composition" - What applies to part applies to the whole.
 	- GDP - sum total of everything produced within a nation's borders.
 Over the period of generations, the goods and services which constitute national output change so much that statistical comparisons become practically meaningless.